-Three phase reference supply voltage (VLa,VLb,VLc) are derived using sensed load voltages, terminal voltage (Vta,Vtb,Vtc)and dc bus voltage(Vdc) of the DVR.
-SRF method is used to obtain the direct axis (Vd) and quadrature axis (Vq) components of load voltage.
-By Park's transformation three phase load voltage is converted to dqo frame.To synchronies these signals with the terminal voltage a three phase PLL is used.The dq components are passed through LPF to extract dc components of Vd and Vq.
+3-phase supply voltage (VLa,VLb,VLc) are derived using load voltages, terminal voltage (Vta,Vtb,Vtc) and dc bus voltage(Vdc) of the DVR.
+Sunchronous REF method is used to obtain the direct axis (Vd) and quadrature axis (Vq) components of load voltage.
+By Park's transformation three phase load voltage is converted to dqo frame.
+To synchronies these signals with the terminal voltage a three phase PLL is used.
+The dq components are passed through LowPassFilter to extract dc components of Vd and Vq.